2lambda123/mmguero-espejo/README.md

 * `docker-compose.yml` - If you want the directories containing the mirrored apt and pypi packages to reside somewhere other than the default subdirectories in the espejo project directory, edit [`docker-compose.yml`](./docker-compose.yml) and change the volume bind mounts for `/mnt/mirror/debian` and `/mnt/mirror/pypi` so that the host (left) side of the mount reflects the correct locations.
 You'll need to do this in the `apt-mirror`, `bandersnatch` and `nginx` services' sections.
 * `mirror.list` - The list of apt repositories to mirror can be found in [`./config/mirror.list`](./config/mirror.list).
 This can be modified to mirror other repositories as needed.
-* `gpg-key-urls.list` - If you add other third-party repositories to `mirror.list`, you'll need to add the URLs for the GPG keys to [`./config/gpg-key-urls.list`](./config/gpg-key-urls.list) and **rebuild** the apt-mirror service with `docker-compose build apt-mirror`, as the `apt-key add` operation to add these GPG keys to the trusted keystore is performed during build time (not run time).
+* `gpg-key-urls.list` - If you add other third-party repositories to `mirror.list`, you'll need to add the URLs for the GPG keys to [`./config/gpg-key-urls.list`](./config/gpg-key-urls.list) and restart the apt-mirror service
 * `bandersnatch.conf` - The [`bandersnatch.conf`](./config/bandersnatch.conf) file contains [configuration](https://bandersnatch.readthedocs.io/en/latest/mirror_configuration.html) for the PyPi mirror.
 Pay particular attention to the `blacklist` and `whitelist` sections to filter the set of packages you want to mirror.
 The `diff-file` value is set, by default, to write status updates about the newly downloaded mirrored packages to write to the directory volume-bound to `/mnt/mirror/pypi-status` in [`docker-compose.yml`](./docker-compose.yml).

 ### TLS certificates for HTTPS connections